 The University of Wisconsin School of Medicine and Public Health adopted the medical student curriculum into their Year 3 Chronic and Preventative Care block.
-In the next four years, this curriculum will educate ~760 medical students at the university.
 Work is also currently underway to disseminate the curriculum nationally, which has the potential to impact ~85,000 medical students nationwide.

 This work has implications not only for training future clinicians to address depression specifically, but also for increasing their sensitivity to diverse patients’ experiences in a range of other salient areas as future modules are released.